-If you lived in Finland instead of United States, you would:
+If you moved to Finland from the United States, you would:

 MAKE 32% LESS MONEY EVERY YEAR